Jirat: Religions

 Hinduism is majority religion in Jirat.
 Islam is second most popular religion, most of the Muslim population situated in Dwarpara.
 Christianity is followed by minority of peoples.

 Demographics

 As per the 2011 Census of India, Jirat had a total population of 7,430, of which 3,824 (51%) were males and 3,606 (49%) were females.
 The total number of literates in Jirat was 5,308 (79.01% of the population over 6 years).

 Transport

 Railway

-Jirat railway station is an important railway station in the Bandel-Katwa Branch Line.
+Jirat railway station is situated in the Bandel-Katwa Line.

 By Road

 The State Highway 6 (West Bengal) passes through Jirat, connects Tribeni, Kalna, Nabadwip and Katwa by road.

 Airlines

 The nearest airport is Netaji Subhas Chandra Bose International Airport, Dum Dum (58 kilometres distanced).

 Driving Distance to Kolkata

 Approximate driving distance between Kolkata and Jirat is 71 km.

 Bus Route

 Jirat is connected with Chuchura by Bus (Bus Route 8).

 Autorickshaw and Jeep Cars

 Jirat is connected with Mogra, Tribeni, Guptipara by autorickshaw and Jeep Cars.